-June 13, 2013 — Draft Regional Flood Atlases released for six regions along the Sacramento and San Joaquin Rivers
+Regional Flood Atlases released for six regions along the Sacramento and San Joaquin Rivers

 What are the planning regions?

-How will the plans be developed?
+How were the plans developed?

 - An informational atlas describing the regional setting and available information.